sikienzl/TextExtractor/README.md

 The seperator-module use the [Natural Language Toolkit](http://www.nltk.org/) and is distributed under the terms of the Apache License Version 2.0.

+We refer to the following book:

+Bird, Steven, Edward Loper and Ewan Klein (2009), Natural Language Processing with Python.
+O’Reilly Media Inc.

 The docx-module of the converter use [docx2txt](http://docx2txt.sourceforge.net/) and is distributed under the terms of the GPLv3.